 “However, we did not limit the implementation of accreditation principles to the tests listed”, continues Myriam Madani, Technical Manager Analytical Chemistry & Corrosion at OCAS.
 “It sharpened our mindset.
 Quality awareness has become even more important.
 Our processes are now described in much more detail and our overall management system has been adapted.
 Our in-house developed database called JobManager transformed into a lab integrated management system (LIMS).
 With the implementation of digital standard operating procedures we made this LIMS fully compliant with accreditation.”

-Barbara Van Langenhove and Lotte Descamps, lab technicians in the materials characterisation and testing department of OCAS agree: “This compliance project makes you think twice about procedures that had become daily routine.
+Barbara Van Langenhove, lab technician at OCAS agrees: “This compliance project makes you think twice about procedures that had become daily routine.
 It is inspiring to discover improvements to make procedures better and leaner.
 It is worth all the hard work we put in when we see the results”.